SpyrosPolemis/reverb-app/README.md

 ### Live Lecture Feedback App

 Reverb is a real-time web application designed to enhance classroom interaction by allowing students to provide instant feedback during lectures.
-Lecturers can monitor student engagement, identify any confusion, and adapt their teaching style on the fly.
+Lecturers can monitor student engagement, identify any confusion, answer questions and adapt their teaching style on the fly.

 ### Features